[Another unique experience SU art students have is printmaking with a streamroller]

 Studio Arts Minor

 The minor in studio arts is perfect for students who are interested in seeking either a focused or interdisciplinary art-making experience within the School of Art.
-Students may choose to concentrate in one or more of our program areas, which include sculpture, drawing, painting, printmaking, jewelry and metals, and ceramics, and may also choose to explore contemporary approaches including digital sculpture, installation, performance, and/or public and social practices.
+Students may choose to concentrate in one or more of our program areas, which include sculpture, drawing, painting, jewelry and metals, and ceramics, and may also choose to explore contemporary approaches including digital sculpture, installation, performance, and/or public and social practices.
 Prior to their junior year, students will meet with the program coordinator in any one of their areas of interest to discuss potential paths and select their coursework, which will be comprised of two required introductory-level studio courses and four 300- to 400-level elective studio courses, totaling 18 credits.
-Learn more about the studio arts minor.

 Studio Arts Minor Intensives